Learning Approximate Nash Equilibria in Cooperative Multi-Agent Reinforcement Learning via Mean-Field Subsampling: Optimality of the Local Agent Policy

 Along the chain of micro nodes, only one local replica is ``active'' at a time.
 At stage $j$, the learner selects a single action $a_\ell\in\cA_l$, interpreted as the action for replica $j$.
 The environment updates only that replica via $s_j' \sim P_l(\cdot|s_j, s_g, a_\ell)$ leaving the other $k-1$ local replica states unchanged.
 Next, the stage pointer increments $j\gets j+1$.
 At the end of the chain (stage $j=k$), we commit the cached global transition by setting $s_g\gets \bar{s}_g$ and resetting $\bar{S}_g \gets \perp$, completing one macro step.

-Finally, to preserve the original discounted objective, we place the discounted reward $\gamma^t\cdot \frac{1}{n} r_l(\cdot)$ on a designated micro node within each chain (WLOG, we choose the $j=1$ node), and set rewards to zero on the other $k-1$ micro nodes.
+Finally, to preserve the original discounted objective, we place the discounted reward $\gamma^t\cdot \frac{1}{k} r_l(\cdot)$ on each micro-node within the chain (without loss of generality).
 Summing over micro steps then exactly reproduces the intended macro step discounted return, up to the chosen horizon truncation.

 \textbf{Algorithm \ref{algorithm: S chained induced MDP}} ($|S|$-chained mean-field MDP for learning the local agent's best-response to policy $\pi_g:\cS_g\times\cS_l\times\mu_{k-1}(\cS_l)\to\cA_g$).
 We also formulate a mean-field version of the MDP for the local agent's best-response to the global agent's mean-field policy $\pi_g:\cS_g\times\cS_l\times \mu_{k-1}(\cS_l)\to\cA_g$ which uses similar ideas as in Algorithm \ref{algorithm: k chained induced MDP}.